matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 To learn how to verify your smart contract using zkSync block explorer, click [here](./contracts/contract-verification.md).

 1. Create the `contracts` and `deploy` folders.
-The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.
+The former is the place where we will store all the smart contracts' `*.sol` files, and the latter is the place where we will put all the scripts related to deploying the contracts.

-2. Create the `contracts/Greeter.sol` contract and insert the following code there:
+2. Create the `contracts/Greeter.sol` contract and paste the following code in it:

 ```solidity
 //SPDX-License-Identifier: Unlicense